 • enable us to report summary information about the range of people who have taken part.
-Audio-recordings will be made using Zoom or a passcode protected digital audio-recorder.
-After the interview, the audio-recording will be typed up (transcribed), checked and then destroyed.
+Audio-recordings will be made using Zoom.
+After each workshop, the audio-recording will be typed up (transcribed), checked and then destroyed.

 There are not likely to be any direct benefits of taking part in this research.
 However, we will use what we learn to try to improve communication between healthcare professionals and patients.
-There are also no identified risks of taking part but the interview will take you away from your normal responsibilities for a time.
+There are also no identified risks of taking part but the workshops will take you away from your normal responsibilities for a time.

-> Will I be compensated for taking part?
+Will I be compensated for taking part?